The Importance of Air Ventilation and Filtration in Minimizing COVID-19 Transmissions in Schools

 Short-distance droplet transmission: Small particles are expelled from infected individuals while exhaling or talking.
 These respiratory droplets range in size from 0.125 to 5 microns and can remain airborne indefinitely.

 When these smaller particles pass through an air purifier with a High Efficiency Particulate Air (HEPA), they stick onto the surface of the HEPA and are trapped, effectively being removed from the air in the room.
-HEPA filters can remove particles as small as 0.1 micron which is well within the contsructs of being able to handle the SARS CoV-2 virus particles.
-The UV germicidal lamp is an added level of protection that irradiates the surface of the HEPA and destroys the DNA of these trapped pathogens.
+HEPA filters can remove particles as small as 0.3 micron which is well within the constructs of being able to handle the SARS CoV-2 virus particles.

 Long distance droplet transmission: Larger particles can also be expelled from infected individuals when they cough or sneeze, however these heavier particles fall to the ground, so an air purifier would have limited usefulness in this case.